 You will be pleasantly surprised how suited Saint-Tropez is for pedestrians, even with all the exclusive locations.
 Most sights are within easy reach of the marina.

 VIEUX PORT (OLD PORT)

 With more luxury yachts than you could imagine, the harbour in St. Tropez is a place of style and elegance.
-Charming Vieux Port located in the heart of the town is what you came for; elegant outdoor cafes lined by pastel coloured Mediterranean townhouses, stunning large yachts docked in the harbour, artist selling colourful painting along the port.
-Stylish Café Senequier, distinguished by its bright red façade, is a great place for refreshment, soaking up the sunshine and celebrity spotting.
+Charming Vieux Port located in the heart of the town is what you came for; elegant outdoor cafes lined by pastel-coloured Mediterranean townhouses, stunning large yachts docked in the harbour, artists selling colourful paintings in the port.
+Stylish Café Senequier, distinguished by its bright red façade, is an excellent place for refreshment, soaking up the sunshine and celebrity spotting.